 Meta: There is a lot of opportunity in innovating the mode of functioning of the supply chains that make up for your organisation’s continued mode of functioning.
 A CFO is not only perfectly placed to make these changes but at the same time can drastically innovate for a better future.

 Supply chains can often be described as the life blood of an organisation.
 Supply chains are implicitly responsible for transforming a resource from its initial raw state into finished goods that are ready for the market at large.
 Supply chains are a critical feature of how capitalism thrives and organises itself as a means from which everyone benefits.
 The modern day CFO has an awesome responsibility when it comes to successfully integrating supply chains with the advanced technological barometers that he/she has available at hand.
 At an intricately nuanced level, there is also the question of cost cutting that can be forced out of an effectively managed supply chain management system.
-Here is a look at the strategic shift CFOs need to adopt in order to manage their supply chains in a better manner that can compliment their companies and lead to overall success.
+Here is a look at the strategic shift CFOs need to adopt in order to manage their supply chains in a better manner that can complement their companies and lead to overall success.

 Making Use of Data Analytics